jototland/stackedit_workspace/statistikknotater/bayesian.md

 In the continuous case, we no longer have a finite partition of $S$ into discrete events.

-Instead we have a continuous probability density function $p$.
+Instead we have a continuous probability density function $p$ dep

 To get anything done, we usually assume that the probability distribution family of $p$ is known, but the parameter(s) $\theta$ is unknown.
 Our goal is to find  the distribution $p(\theta)$, where $\theta$ is a parameter.